viamrobotics/docs/docs/components/encoder/AMS-AS5048.md

 ---
-title: "Configure an AM5-AS5048 encoder"
+title: "Configure an AMS-AS5048 encoder"
-linkTitle: "AM5-AS5048"
+linkTitle: "AMS-AS5048"
 type: "docs"
-description: "Configure an AM5-AS5048 encoder."
+description: "Configure an AMS-AS5048 encoder."
 tags: ["encoder", "components"]
 # SMEs: Rand
 ---

-The [`AM5-AS5048`](https://ams.com/en/as5048a) encoder is an absolute encoder that uses an I2C or SPI interface to connect.
+The `AMS-AS5048` encoder model supports AMS's [AS5048](https://ams.com/en/as5048a) encoder.
-This model supports the [AS5048A](https://ams.com/en/as5048a) sensor.
+This is an absolute encoder that uses an I2C or SPI interface to connect.

 To can configure the encoder, you must change some other configuration details: